Akshay-Verma-CS/Study_plan/aboutme.md

 # About Me

-Hi, I am Akshay Verma, I am a software developer from India.
+Hi, I am Akshay Verma, a software developer from India.
 I specialize in backend development (Go,PHP,Python,NodeJS)

 ## My motivation for this repo